Kentucky Derby Festival: Thunder Over Louisville

 The festival's first major event is Thunder Over Louisville.
-Thunder kicks off with a day-long air show ranked as fifth-largest in the United States and the largest fireworks display in North America.
-The approximately 30 minute firework display begins at nightfall.
-Thunder Over Louisville's fireworks have been designed and performed by Zambelli Fireworks International since 1991.
+Thunder kicks off with a day-long air show and one of the largest fireworks displays in North America.

 Fest-A-Ville

 During the festival, much of Waterfront Park is billed as "Fest-A-Ville".
 It hosts a number of events, including the Chow Wagon, rides, and concerts.

 Poster

 Each year, an official Derby Festival poster is unveiled and prints are sold to help finance festival events.
-Artists and photographers who have produced the prized posters include Peter Max and Michael Schwab.

 Pegasus Parade

 The first event held by KDF was the 1956 Pegasus Parade.
 The parade is held annually on the Thursday before Derby.

 NBC Today Show weatherman Willard Scott was the host of WAVE TV's broadcast coverage of the Pegasus Parade from 1982 through 2005.

 Sports

-Various sport competitions are held as part of the Festival.
-From 1973 to 2017, the Festival hosted the Kentucky Derby Festival Basketball Classic.
+Various sport competitions are held as part of the Festival, including the Derby Festival Volleyball Classic.
+From 1973 to 2017, the Festival hosted the Derby Festival Basketball Classic.
 Since 1974, a pro-am golf tournament has been held.